 Not every stock pick is a winner, but Motley Fool stock picks tend to perform admirably on average.
 That’s why the team recommends owning 25+ companies as a hedge.

-The RR team scours the stock market for companies that have the potential to disrupt their industries.
+As mentioned, the team scours the stock market for companies that have the potential to disrupt their industries.
 But this is a small part of the story.
-There are other key factors that The Fool searches for:

-- Innovation – Rule Breakers looks for companies who have a foothold in innovative or disruptive capabilities or technology.
-These companies don’t need to be the first, in their industry.
+- Innovation – The team looks for companies that have a foothold in innovative or disruptive capabilities or technology.
+They don’t need to be the first, in their industry.

 - Competitive Advantages – X factor(s) that position the company to dominate its market, IPs with potential, high-profile leadership, etc.

 - Solid Management – Companies need to demonstrate that their management has a track record for succeeding in new markets.
-Rule Breakers also looks at the financial backers behind the company.
+The team also looks at the financial backers behind the company.

 - Consumer Appeal – Companies must be positioned in a market that already shows strong consumer appeal, rather than creating solutions in hopes of inventing a new market.

 - Sustainable Business Practices – Fool plays the long game, so its team focuses on companies that can sustain growth over an extended period of time.

 Many stock picks lean into tech, which makes sense, as this sector has produced some of the biggest winners over the last few decades